 - Preheat a large pot over medium high heat and add in the olive oil.
 Add the onion and sauté until transluscent, about 5 minutes.

 - Stir in the garlic, ginger, nutmeg, cinnamon and curry powder and stir until the onion is coated in the spices.

-- Add in the sweet potatoes and sauté until they are coated in the mixture, then add in the apples, cider, vegetable stock, and coconut milk.
+- Add in the sweet potatoes and sauté until they are coated in the mixture, then add in the apples, cider, and vegetable stock.
 Cover and simmer on medium heat for about 20-25 minutes until the potatoes and apples are very soft.

-- Using the Phillips hand blender, puree until the mixture is completely smooth then season with salt and pepper, to taste.
+- Using a stand blender or hand blender, add the coconut milk and puree until the mixture is completely smooth then season with salt and pepper, to taste.

-- To garnish, top with the pumpkin seeds, apple chips, a swirl of coconut milk and a pinch of curry powder.
+- To garnish, if desired top with the pumpkin seeds, apple chips, a swirl of coconut milk and a pinch of curry powder.
 Enjoy!